 Hair can also feel heavy and weighed down if silicone is not properly removed from your hair.

 Drying alcohols are, of course, drying, and can often be found in gel or hair mousse.
+This is why you should avoid sleeping with gel in your hair overnight on a regular basis.

 Parabens are chemical preservatives and although they do not affect the state of your waves/curls, they have been associated with health concerns over the recent years.